HXGdiaz/Bright-Ghosts/README.md

+# BRIGHT GHOSTS
-Bright ghosts is a horror game in which players explore mysterious locations by interacting with ghosts that become visible when using light.
+A horror game in which players explore mysterious locations by interacting with ghosts that become visible when using light.
 Players will have to uncover the dark secrets of an abandoned house, facing terrifying events and experiences in a game aimed at fans of the horror genre.